 Name

-Position within, or relationship with, the ICB

-n the event of joint committees):
+relationship with, the ICB n the event of joint committees):

-, , Date inte relates rest Actions to be taken to mitigate risk, please be specific around
+Type of Interest Description of Interest (including for indirect Interests, details of the relationship with the rest Actions to be taken to mitigate risk, please be specific around

-See reverse of form for details person who has the interest) do not use person identifiable information (e.g., people's names) From То how this will be actively managed. to be agreed with line manager / senior ICB manager
+See reverse of form for details person who has the interest) do not use person identifiable information (e.g., people's names) From To how this will be actively managed. to be agreed with line manager / senior ICB manager

 Choose an item.

 Choose an item.

 Choose an item.

 Choose an item.